dmc-2016/dmc/README.md

 In the top menu, click on `Cell → Run All` to make sure all the cells run without any errors.
 In the last cell, change the code to print out your uni and rerun the cell (you can hit `Ctrl+Enter` to run an individual cell).
 Once everything is working, go to `File → Save and Checkpoint` to save your changes and `File → Close and Halt` to close the notebook.

+### Shutting down the VM

 When you are done working on the VM, go back to the Command Prompt or Terminal window from which you launched it.
-Then execute the following process to shut down the VM:
+Then execute the following commands to shut down the VM:

-1. Ctrl+C twice to exit out of notebook server
+1. Ctrl+C twice to exit out of the notebook server
 2. Ctrl+D to exit out of SSH remote access
-3. execute the command `vagrant halt` to shut down the VM.
+3. type in the command `vagrant halt` to shut down the VM.
 This will shut down the machine, but keep all the files so you can work on them at a later time.

 Now, the next time you want to work on the VM, just follow the launching instructions again, using the commands: